bsamirtha/House-Price-Prediction-System/README.md

 **Price:**
 The 'price' column represents the sale price of properties in Bengaluru, directly reflecting their financial value and serving as the primary target for price prediction models.

+## Key Learnings

+In this project, I focused on several crucial aspects of building a machine learning model for house price prediction:

+### One-Hot Encoding
+One-hot encoding was utilized to transform categorical variables into a numerical format that machine learning algorithms can understand.
+This process ensures that the model can effectively process categorical data and derive meaningful insights from it.

+### Dimensionality Reduction
+I applied dimensionality reduction techniques to mitigate the curse of dimensionality, enhance model interpretability, and improve predictive accuracy.
+By focusing on the most relevant features, I optimized the performance of our model.

+### Model Building
+I employed k-fold cross-validation to ensure robust model evaluation.
+This technique involves partitioning the data into k subsets and training the model k times, each time using a different subset as the validation set and the remaining data for training.
+This helps in obtaining a more reliable estimate of the model's performance.

+### GridSearchCV
+GridSearchCV was used to determine the best algorithm and hyperparameters for our model.
+By exhaustively searching over a specified parameter grid, GridSearchCV identifies the optimal combination of parameters that yield the best performance.

+### Testing the Model
+After identifying the best model and parameters, I tested the model on a sample of properties to evaluate its predictive accuracy and reliability.
+This step ensures that the model performs Ill on unseen data, providing confidence in its practical application.